-New Year’s Resolutions; they can be difficult to make and even more challenging to keep.
+New Year’s Resolutions can be difficult to make and even more challenging to keep.
 We all want to make resolutions for a brighter future, for self-improvement and a better world around us.

 Especially today, when we’re so aware of the impacts our lives and societies are having on the environment; how the composition of our atmosphere is being altered and causing imbalance and change, how estimates indicate that by 2050 there will be more plastic in the sea than fish.